 Sex Addicts Anonymous is a 12-step fellowship founded in 1977 for people who want to stop addictive sexual behavior.
 It's modeled on Alcoholics Anonymous but adapted specifically for sexual compulsion.

 The core idea: members share their experience, strength, and hope with each other so they can overcome their sexual addiction and help others do the same.
+A 2018 study in the Journal of Behavioral Addictions found that advancement through 12-step programs for compulsive sexual behavior was associated with lower levels of helplessness, reduced compulsive behavior severity, and improved self-control.

-- Not therapy.
+• Peer-led support.
 There are no professional facilitators.
 Members support each other as equals.

-- Not exclusive.
+• Open membership.
 SAA welcomes all genders, ages, sexual orientations, and backgrounds.
 The only requirement for membership is a desire to stop addictive sexual behavior.

 SAA operates through the International Service Organization (ISO), which coordinates meetings, publishes literature, and supports local groups worldwide.